huuff/blog/cap-criticism.md

 ## Real systems are neither CAP-consistent nor CAP-available
 This comes down to the strict definitions of consistency and availability used to prove the CAP's theorem[^3]

 * Consistency means *linearizability*, which is actually the highest possible consistency level.
-But in there exist many weaker consistency levels that might be more practical in real systems.
+But in there exist many weaker consistency levels, and not all systems have such stringent consistency requirements.
 * Availability means that **every** non-failing node must return a valid response.
-This is, however, not the metric that most vendors use to define *high availability* or SLAs.
+However, in the real world, *high availability* refers to the ability of the system to always produce a response in all cases (i.e. at least **some** node produces a valid response).

 Therefore, in real-world systems: